 Assessment of Current Recommendations

-There is ongoing scrutiny regarding the effectiveness of the Education Bureau’s recommendations, which focus primarily on managing mobile phone usage in schools.
+There is ongoing scrutiny of the effectiveness of the Education Bureau’s recommendations, which primarily focus on managing mobile phone use in schools.
 The government has not yet assessed how these guidelines affect students outside of school hours or their ability to mitigate the negative impact of social media content.
 This gap highlights a potential need for further research and evaluation of existing strategies.

 Collaborative Research and Non-Legislative Approaches

 The government is also considering implementing pilot schemes in schools to explore non-legislative approaches to managing students’ social media use.
-These initiatives might include promoting a digital health charter and enhancing collaboration between homes and schools, designed to evaluate their effectiveness in reducing social media’s adverse effects on students.
+These initiatives might include promoting a digital health charter and enhancing collaboration between homes and schools, with the aim of evaluating their effectiveness in reducing social media’s adverse effects on students.

 Parental Involvement and Guidelines

-Recognizing the challenges schools face in managing social media use after hours, the government is exploring specific guidelines for parents.
-This could involve mechanisms requiring parental consent for children to register social media accounts, aiming to foster responsible usage and greater parental oversight.
+Recognizing the challenges schools face in managing after-hours social media use, the government is exploring specific guidelines for parents.
+This could involve mechanisms that require parental consent for children to register social media accounts, aiming to foster responsible use and greater parental oversight.

 Takeaway